This exploration is for all ages, as the colored smilies show. You can learn about photography with your whole family together!

 Photography is a really modern art form.
 It uses light to capture images.
 Just like drawing or painting, taking photos is an art medium that requires practice.
 There are a few important things to remember as you begin to practice this modern art form.

 - Light is very important.
-The best light for photos is natural day light, overcast skies or a sunny day in the shade look best.
-The light right next to a window indoors can be very good as well.
+The best light for photos is natural daylight; overcast skies or a sunny day in the shade look best.
+The light right next to a window indoors can also work well.

-- Get close up to your subject if you are photographing a person or animal.
+- It can be effective to get close up to your subject if you are photographing a person or animal.